robm26/tester/setup/README.md

    * MREC
    * MRSC

-3. Create an S3 bucket with a unique name, for example:
+5. Create an S3 bucket with a unique name, for example:
 ```
 aws s3api create-bucket --bucket tester-data-17837
 ```

-4. Set this bucket name in the configuration file.
+6. Set this bucket name in the configuration file.
 From the root folder, open and update the file **config.json** with the name of your new bucket, and click Save.

 The server-side component of tester is now set.
 Let's switch gears and deploy the client App component on your laptop.
 This webapp, running on localhost:3000, will serve the charts dashboard showing the latency of your tests.

+# App
+## pre-requisites

+* Node.JS v18 or higher
+* AWS CLI, configured with IAM read access to S3

 1. From your laptop, Open a terminal (command) prompt, and clone the project repository again.